ascend-io/ascend-community/ottos_expeditions/README.md

   ### 1. Overview
   In this expedition, you'll work with customer data to categorize customers into cohorts and update reports for downstream consumers in PowerBI.
 To start open the `flows/1-customer_cohort_analysis` folder in the File Explorer on the left.

+  We'll be learning about the following concepts:
+    1. How to define a basic read connector, transform, and Python task with code
+    2. How to build an Ascend project with no prior working build
+    3. How to run an Ascend flow

-  We'll be using the following:
+  To do so, we'll be using the following:
   - **Data Source**:
     - `data/customers.csv`
   - **Components**: